 35Then one of the city rulers made the crowd stop shouting.
-He said to them, "My fellow citizens, everyone in the world knows that the sacred image of our goddess Artemis fell down from heaven!
-36Everyone knows that, and no one can say that these things are not true.
+He said to them, "My fellow citizens, you do not need to be concerned about the worship of Artemis.
+People throughout the world know that our city of Ephesus is a special place where the goddess Artemis has her temple.
+Indeed, the sacred image of her fell down to us from heaven!
+36These are established facts.
 So you should be quiet now.
-Do not do anything stupid.
-37You should not have brought these two men here, because they have not done anything evil.
+Do not do anything foolish.
+37You should not have brought these two men here.
+They work together with Paul, but they have not done anything evil.
 They have not gone into our temples and taken things from there, and they have not spoken evil of our goddess.
-38Therefore, if Demetrius and his fellow workmen want to accuse anyone of doing anything bad, they should do it in the right way.
-There are courts that they can go to if they want to, and there are judges who have been chosen by the government.
-You can accuse anyone there.
-39But if you want to ask about anything else, you should ask for your rulers to take care of it when those rulers come together.
-40This is not a good meeting!
-Take care of this trouble the right way because we do not want to go against the government.
-If the rulers asked me what you were all shouting about, I would not be able to give them a good answer."
+38If Demetrius and his fellow workmen want to accuse anyone of doing anything bad, they should do it in the right way.
+The courts are in session.
+There are judges present whom the government has appointed.
+They can present their case before the judges in court.
+39And if you are concerned about anything else, you should ask your rulers about it when those rulers meet together.
+40You should really not have rushed here shouting, because the Roman government may accuse us of having a riot today.
+If the rulers ask me what you were all shouting about, I will not know how to answer them.
+There was no good reason for it."
 41That is what the city ruler said to the crowd.
-Then he told them all to go home, and they did go to their homes.
+Then he told them all to go home{, and they did go to their homes}.

-1After the people at Ephesus had stopped rioting, Paul called the believers together.
+1Then, after the people at Ephesus had stopped rioting, Paul called the believers together.
 He urged them to continue to trust in the Lord Jesus.
-Soon after that, he told them "Goodbye" and left to go to the region of Macedonia.
-2After he arrived there, he urged them to continue to trust in the Lord Jesus.
-Then he went to Greece.
-3He stayed in Greece for three months.
-Then he planned to return to Syria by ship, but he heard that some of the Jews there were planning to kill him as he traveled.
-So he decided to go by land, and he went again through Macedonia.
-4The men who were going to travel with him to Jerusalem were Sopater, the son of Pyrrhus, from the town of Berea; Aristarchus and Secundus, who were from the city of Thessalonica; Gaius, who was from the region of Galatia; and Tychicus and Trophimus, who were from the province of Asia.
-5Those seven men went ahead of Paul and me, Luke, by ship from Macedonia, so they got to the city of Troas before we did and waited for the two of us there.
-6But Paul and I traveled by land as far as the city of Philippi.
-After the Jewish Festival of Bread made without Yeast, we got on a ship that was going to the city of Troas.
-After five days we arrived at Troas and met the other men who had traveled ahead of us.
-Then we all stayed in Troas for seven days.
+Soon after that, he told them goodbye and left to go to the region of Macedonia.
+2Then Paul traveled through Macedonia and said many things to encourage the believers there.
+Then he continued on to Greece.
+3Paul then stayed in Greece for three months.
+He planned to return to Syria by ship.
+But he heard that some of the Jews there were planning to kill him as he traveled.
+So he decided to travel by land.
+Once again he went through Macedonia.
+4Now the men who were going to travel with him to Jerusalem were Sopater, the son of Pyrrhus, from the town of Berea; Aristarchus and Secundus, who were from the city of Thessalonica; Gaius, who was from the city of Derbe; Timothy, who was from the region of Galatia; and Tychicus and Trophimus, who were from the province of Asia.
+5{I, Luke, joined Paul when he came back through the city of Philippi.} Now the other seven men sailed to the city of Troas before we did, so they waited there for the two of us.
+6But Paul and I stayed in the city of Philippi until the end of the festival when Jewish people eat bread without yeast.
+Then we got on a ship that was going to the city of Troas.
+After five days we arrived there and met the other men who had traveled ahead of us.
+We all stayed in Troas for seven days.